animatedmax/spring-data-geode/src/main/markdown/index.md

-handles Java `Enum` types regardless of whether they are explicitly configured (that is, registered with a `ReflectionBasedAutoSerializer`, using a regex pattern and the `classes` parameter or are handled by a “custom” Apache Geode `PdxSerializer`), despite the fact that Java enumerations implement `java.io.Serializable`.
+handles Java `Enum` types regardless of whether they are explicitly configured (that is, registered with a `ReflectionBasedAutoSerializer`, using a regex pattern and the `classes` parameter or are handled by a "custom" Apache Geode `PdxSerializer`), despite the fact that Java enumerations implement `java.io.Serializable`.

 </div>